 An example of Google doing so is when it removed all but one of a Kentucky law firm’s reviews for offering family zoo passes in exchange for reviews.
+Classic.

 - Make it easy for people to review you—Be sure to use the Google Review Link Generator to get your custom link.
 This way, customers don’t have to track down your Google business listing to leave a review.
 You can post this link on your social media accounts, your website, and on signs in your store, if you run a brick-and-mortar business.
 You could also enclose a note or sticker asking for a Google review when you ship your product.

 - Automate the process—A smart way to ensure you’re reaching out to all your customers is to automate the process.
 Our online reviews solution, for example, sends out review requests via email, text message, or a special iOS/Android kiosk.
 You can also get more consumer perceptions and five-star reviews on autopilot with software like Birdeye or our online review services.

 - Respond to all your reviews—Responding to all reviews is a great opportunity to engage with your customers.
 Doing so shows that you care what your customers think, which encourages others to write reviews.

-- Address customer pain points —Of course, the best way to garner more positive reviews is to thoroughly wow customers in every interaction they have with your business.
+- Address customer pain points—Of course, the best way to garner more positive reviews is to thoroughly wow customers in every interaction they have with your business.
 To do so, you need to identify and solve their issues and make customer satisfaction part of your company’s culture.